featured image

 Frame rate25,000,000 Hz ÷ 420,00059.52 Hz

 The pixel clock is the single input that determines all timing.
-In the FPGA design, 100 MHz is divided by four using a two-bit counter (pixCounter[1]) to produce exactly 25 MHz.
+In the FPGA design, 100 MHz is divided by four using a two-bit counter to produce exactly 25 MHz.
 In simulation, the same division happens identically in Verilog.

 Every downstream module — the board background renderer, the letter sprite engine, the color logic — simply reads sx, sy, and de from this generator.
 They never need to know about blanking intervals or sync pulses.
-This separation of concerns is what makes the display pipeline composable.
+This separation is what makes the display pipeline composable.

 We respect your privacy.